Klondike Big Inch Land Promotion: Inception

 Quaker Oats bought 19.11 acre of land in the Yukon Territory of Canada for the price of US$1000 and printed up 21 million deeds for 1 in2 of land.
-On advice of counsel, Quaker Oats set up and transferred the land to the Great Klondike Big Inch Land Company to make the company the registered owner and manager of the deeds.
+The lot, noted on the certificates by its legal description of Lot 243, Group 2, Plan 6718, was located the Yukon River across from Dawson City at 64.030°N 139.503°W. On advice of counsel, Quaker Oats set up and transferred the land to the Great Klondike Big Inch Land Company to make the company the registered owner and manager of the deeds.

 Starting in January 1955, 93 newspapers across the United States ran advertisements that read "Get a real deed to one square inch of land in the Yukon gold rush country" and "You'll actually own one square inch of Yukon land".
 The promotion was tied to the Sergeant Preston of the Yukon television show which Quaker Oats was sponsoring at the time.

-Scrooge McDuck Comic Book

-In 1956, there was an Uncle Scrooge McDuck comic book story inspired by the Big Inch Land promotion.
-When Scrooge visits his square inch of land in Texas, a prairie dog with engine oil on its feet leads Scrooge to believe there is oil under his land.
-Donald Duck and his kids buy cereal boxes around the country to obtain the neighboring square inches so Scrooge can drill for the oil that wasn't there.